Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: Borchers triples through inner symmetries

 Note the difference from our previous construction \cite{Tanimoto12-2}: first of all, this time the input is the two-dimensional Borchers triple, while we used chiral components in \cite{Tanimoto12-2}.
 Accordingly, the representation $\Ttc$ is now just the two copies of the given one.
-The formula for $\Mtcs$ or $\Mtc$ is also similar, but this time we take both $x$ and $y$ from the same algebra $\Mc$. \begin{theorem} The triples $(\Mtcs, \Ttc, \Omtc)$ and $(\Mtc, \Ttc, \Omtc)$ are Borchers triples for $\k\in\RR$ and $k\in\ZZ_N$, respectively. \end{theorem} \begin{proof} We give a proof only for $(\Mtcs, \Ttc, \Omtc)$ constructed from an $S^1$-action.
-The other case is completely parallel.
+The formula for $\Mtcs$ is also similar, but this time we take both $x$ and $y$ from the same algebra $\Mc$. \begin{theorem} The triple $(\Mtcs, \Ttc, \Omtc)$ is a Borchers triple for each $\k\in\RR$. \end{theorem} \begin{proof} As in \cite[Theorem 4.17]{Tanimoto12-2}, the properties of $\Ttc$ and $\Omtc$ are readily checked.
+As for the relation $\Ad \Ttc(a) (\Mtcs) \subset \Mtcs$ for $a \in W_\R$, one can prove this by noting that $\Vtcs$ and $\Ttc(a)$ commute and the assumptions that $\Mc$ and $\Tc$ have the relation.